 Windsor Castle Tours from London

-If you prefer, there are many tours to Windsor Castle that include transportation from London and your Windsor castle admission.
-(Check out this half-day tour through GetYourGuide.)
-You could also do a tour that combines Windsor Castle with other attractions like Stonehenge, Bath, or Oxford.
+Alternatively, you could also do a tour that combines Windsor Castle with other attractions like Stonehenge, Bath, or Oxford.
 Keep in mind, that is a lot to see in one day and you would only get to scratch the surface of the places that you visit.

-If you get a chance, I highly recommend visiting Windsor Castle.
-It makes for a fabulous day trip from London in the winter or any other time of the year.
+While it’s not the cheapest attraction to visit, I’m not sure if there is another place that can match the architecture, history, and collection of priceless art and artifacts.
 The audio tour was very interesting and I learned a lot!
-I’m not sure if there is another place that can match the architecture, history, and collection of priceless art and artifacts.
 I can understand why this place is so special to the Queen.
 I just wish I would have been able to take photos inside Windsor Castle.

 Fans of the Queen and the royal family should also try to do a tour of Buckingham Palace during the annual Summer Opening.